tlevine/www.thomaslevine.com/content/!/about/index.md

 Playing with computers since he was young, Tom eventually developed back and wrist pain, so he started studying ergonomics and conducting quantitative ergonomics research.
 At some point, people started calling him a data scientist.
 And his back and wrists now hurt less.
-He recently been playing [music](http://csvsoundsystem.com) and studying [how people share data](/open-data).
+He has recently been playing [music](http://csvsoundsystem.com) and studying [how people share data](/open-data).